 At a time when all our needs and attitudes towards car ownership are changing, subscription models provide an exciting new revenue stream for automakers.
 But, they will need to be careful that they balance offerings with consumer expectations, or they will see consumers hopping to the competition thanks to few tie-ins compared to traditional car leasing.

-Learn more about how Orange Business Services is reinventing how we use vehicles with onboard connectivity that is creating new innovative services.
-And read about Lynk & Co’s “always on and connected” car using pan-European IoT connectivity from Orange Business Services.
+Learn more about how Orange Business is reinventing how we use vehicles with onboard connectivity that is creating new innovative services.
+And read about Lynk & Co’s “always on and connected” car using pan-European IoT connectivity from Orange Business.